openmobilityfoundation/governance/technical/Working_Group_Management.md

 * Pull requests and release notes should include a summary of the major changes / impacts associated with the change or release.
 * Proposed changes should come in the form of PRs to give the community ample awareness and time for feedback.

-## Daily triage issues PRs for labels milestones
+## Issue and PR Triage

+* WGSC members should update the labels and milestones for their issues and pull requests at least weekly.
 * Review the project backlog for unassigned issues and PRs.
-* It should be obvious in most cases which API and change type the item should be assigned.
 * Allow the working group chairs to assign items to a milestone.

-## Labels, milestones (for issues, PRs)

-* WGSC members should update the labels and milestones for their issues and pull requests at least weekly.
+* Leave comments on issues/PR based on meeting discussions and decisions made.

 For information about WG leadership, see the [Working Group Leadership](https://github.com/openmobilityfoundation/governance/blob/master/technical/Working_Group_Leadership.md) document.